Make Me Happier: Evoking Emotions Through Image Diffusion Models: Method

 In the first iteration of image generation, the source image $I_s$ serves as both the input and condition image, producing latent variables $z$ and $z_t$.
 These, along with the emotion vector $e$, are fed to the EmoEditor to obtain the generated image $\hat{I}$.
-The critic evaluates the generated image quality based on two criteria: (1) the structural similarity (SSIM) between $\hat{I}$ and $I_s$ falls within 0.3-0.8, and (2) the predicted emotion by $\mathcal{P}$ on $\hat{I}$ matches the target emotion, with a confidence level exceeding 0.8.
+The critic evaluates the generated image quality based on two criteria: (1) the structural similarity (SSIM) between $\hat{I}$ and $I_s$ falls within 0.5-0.8, and (2) the predicted emotion by $\mathcal{P}$ on $\hat{I}$ matches the target emotion, with a confidence level exceeding 0.6.
 If both criteria are met, EmoEditor ceases image generation; otherwise, it continues to generate new images.
 In subsequent iterations, we use $\hat{I}$ as the input image, generating its noisy latent variable $\hat{z}_t$, with $I_s$ remaining as the condition.
-Along with the emotion vector $e$, the EmoEditor generates new edited images for the critic.
-This process iterates until both criteria are satisfied, or the number of critic iterations exceeds a predefined limit of 20.
+We use $\mathcal{P}$ to predict the emotional state of $\hat{I}$ as the new source emotional state and calculate the new emotion editing direction to update the emotion embedding $e$.
+Based on these new inputs, EmoEditor generates a new edited image for the critic.
+This process iterates until both criteria are satisfied, or the number of critic iterations exceeds a predefined limit of 30.
 In the latter case, we select the generated result with the highest confidence level predicted by $\mathcal{P}$ given the target emotion among all past iterations.

-\textbf{Implementation Details.} Follow Wang et al.\cite{wang2022pretraining}, we initialize the weights of $\mathcal{E}$, $\mathcal{D}$, and $\epsilon_{\theta}$ with the pre-trained Ip2p\cite{brooks2023instructpix2pix} weights.
-Throughout the training process, we maintain the fixed parameters of $\mathcal{E}$ and $\mathcal{D}$, focusing on training $\tau_{\theta}$ and $\epsilon_{\theta}$.
-The frozen emotion predictor $\mathcal{P}$ is only used during inference.
-We conduct experiments with NVIDIA RTX A5000 GPUs, implementing our PyTorch-based framework using the ADAM optimizer.
-The max time step $T$ is set to 1,000.
+See \textbf{Sec S2.5} for more implementation details.